krzysztof-sikorski/quintolin/doc/mechanics/items.md

 # Items

-Documentation how items were stored in previous versions of the game.
+Documentation how items were defined in previous versions of the game.

+Definitions from v2 are stored in [items.csv](data/items.csv) file.
+Description of columns below.

 | Field          | Data type                    | Description                                                                               |
 |----------------|------------------------------|-------------------------------------------------------------------------------------------|